Bedbugs pest control

 39. What does baby powder do to bed bugs?

-40. What kills bed bugs permanently naturally?
+40. What kills bed bugs naturally?

 41. What does baking soda do to bed bugs?